typelevel/typelevel.github.com/posts/2018-11-02-semirings.md

 Rings and Semirings are very interesting algebraic structures and even if we didn't know about them we've probably been using them for quite some time.
 This blog post aimed to show how `Applicative` and `MonoidK` relate to `Monoid` and how algebraic data types form a semiring and how these algebraic structures are pervasive throughout Scala and other functional programming languages.
 For me personally, realizing how all of this ties together and form some really satisfying symmetry was really mind blowing and I hope this blog post can give some good insight on recognizing these interesting similarities throughout Cats and other libraries based on different mathematical abstractions.
+For further material on this topic, you can check out [this talk](https://www.youtube.com/watch?v=YScIPA8RbVE).

 #### Addendum:

-This article glossed over commutativity in the typeclass encodings.
+This article glossed over commutativity in the type class encodings.
 Commutativity is very important law for semrings and the code should show that.
 However, since this post already contained a lot of different type class definitions, adding extra commutative type class definitions that do nothing but add laws felt like it would distract from what is trying to be taught.